ojaynwa/Retrieve-Public-IP-Addresses/README.md

 # Retrieve-Public-IP-Addresses
-**The PowerShell** script uses the Get-AzPublicIpAddress cmdlet to retrieve public IP information across subscriptions.
+**The PowerShell** script (uploaded above - retrieve-pip-ps.ps1) uses the Get-AzPublicIpAddress cmdlet to retrieve public IP information across subscriptions.
 Loops through all subscriptions in the tenant.
 Retrieves complete metadata for each public IP Identifies associated resources by parsing the IP configuration ID